BCLab-UNM/Code-Style-Guide/README.md

 **Rationale:** Readability.

-## Naming Classes, Structures, Enumerated types and typedefs
+## Naming Classes, Structures, enumerated types and typedefs
 ### Rule 11
 **Rule:** The name of a class, structures, namespace, enumeration, or type created with typedef will begin with an uppercase letter.
 Each word will begin with an upper case letter.
 All other letters will be lower case alphanumeric (sometimes called Snake case).